ucopacme/start-here/docs/org.rst

 - make note of the NAME of the team that best fits the REAL USER.
 Note if none of the TEAMS fit, a new team can be added.
 All fields must be filled out.
 ::

-  - Name: operations     <--- make this name meaningful with good.
+  - Name: operations     <--- make this name meaningful.
       Description: Widget Administrators
       BusinessContacts:
         - mickey.mouse@company.com